irshadirshu0722/health-checks/README.md

 # health-checks

 Script that check health of the computer

 This repo will be populated with lots of fancy checks

-There is a problem
+Currently the main script is health_check.py

-Are you fine
+this script will print "Everything fine" if all checks pass